 - Also in April, we had our car serviced and oil change etc..
 A nice €250 dingy lingy to the budget.

 - This fund is also covering our bottles of butane for “gas” in the home.
 We purchase the butane from the service station and it is just easier to lump into this budget.
 While it is technically a “utility” for the home, we factor it in here.
 It is about €18 for a bottle.
 This is what we use to heat water in our tank less heater.
 In the summer this is also used for our new gas grill.

 - Okay, this was nearly off the charts for the quarter.
-We needed to purchase Lars a new pair of glasses and nope, not covered by insurance.
-We also splurged and Alan took Lars to a professional Spanish Fútbol game.
+We needed to purchase our son a new pair of glasses and nope, not covered by insurance.
+We also splurged and the guys went to a professional Spanish Fútbol game.
 We purchased an additional portable hard drive and supplies to prepare for our Summer Road Trip.
 While we knew some of the expenses were inevitable, we didn’t know exactly how much it would be.
 Also when we use cash it goes to Miscellaneous, as I don’t like to keep all of the receipts and track our every move.